dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 #### Flight Controller

-The Flight Controller is an aircraft's main micro controller that couples control information from the pilot with sensor information to adjust the thrust at each propellor and fly the aircraft as desired.
+The Flight Controller is an aircraft's main controller that couples control information from the pilot with sensor information to adjust the thrust at each propellor and fly the aircraft as desired.

 #### Camera